-SANCTA MARIA COLLEGE INTERNAL MODERATION COVER SHEET 2019
+SANCTA MARIA COLLEGE INTERNAL MODERATION COVER SHEET 2023

-NZQA Assessment (including Examination) Rules for Schools with Consent to Assess 2019 (5.6b) requires that schools must report to NZQA only those internal assessment results which have been subject to an internal moderation process.
+NZQA Assessment (including Examination) Rules for Schools with Consent to Assess 2023 (5.6b) requires that schools must report to NZQA only those internal assessment results which have been subject to an internal moderation process.

-STANDARD INFORMATION Course Title e: Standard Number: Version: Credits: NZQF Level : NZQF Level : The school has consent to assess this standard (Y/N) Standard Ti itle : · ļ.
-CRITIQU ING OF ASSESSMENT MATE ERIALS opportunity for stude ents to present evidence at all grad t materials meet the requirements specifi es.
-Assessment materials should be che I moderation feedback before use. of the Source of r naterials: Critiquing process: Y/N Own Commercial The materials have been previously critique clarification are unchanged. ued and the standard and current Subject Ass ociation TKI / NZQA If yes, stop here.
-No fu ırther critiquing is required.
-Other (e.g. QAAM mat erial): Registered standard number, version, title , level & credits are given Student instructions are clear and language ge is appropriate Critiquer: The assessment is consistent with learning level g/context/curriculum at the appropriate Name: The assessment allows students to achieve grades e all requirements of the standard for all School: Instructions are consistent with explanator ry notes/range statements in the standard k Date: Assessment schedule is consistent with the ne standard and clarifications documents Judgement/sufficiency statements clearly grade, e.g. quality & length describe performance levels for each Evidence statements allow for a range of a specific examples for each grade (A/M/E) acceptable answers from students with VERIFICA OITA N OF TEACHER JUDGE MENTS ly selected dgements are consistent with the standa oundaries should be verified by a subject The verificat tion was co ompleted by the following su oject spe cialist with standard-specific knowledge Na ame: Date: Position or School: Evidence of verification is available overleaf, attached or at location (specify): Sufficient pie eces of wo rk have been verified from a ll teache s reporting results to assure consistency ac ross classes (where applicable).
-MONITORING OF THE INTERNAL MODERATION PROCESS I have sighted evidence that all quality assurance processes have been completed for this standard.
-Name: Si gnature: Date:
+STANDARD INFORMATION Course Title e: Standard Number: Version: Credits: NZQF Level : The school has consent to assess this standard (Y/N) Standard Ti itle : " • CRITIQUING OF ASSESSMENT MATERIALS The critiquing process is to ensure that the assessment materials meet the requirements specified in the standard and provide the opportunity for students to present evidence at all grades.
+Assessment materials should be checked against the current clarification of the standard, conditions of assessment and/or any external moderation feedback before use.
+Source of r materials: Critiqu ing process: Y/N Own Commercial aterials have been previously critiq ation are unchanged. ued and the standard an nd current Subject Ass ociation TKI / NZQA If yes, stop here.
+No for urther critiquing is requ uired.
+Other (e.g. 0 QAAM mate erial): Registe ered standard number, version, title e, level & credits are give en Studer nt instructions are clear and langua ge is appropriate Critiquer: The as sessment is consistent with learning g/context/curriculum at the appropriate) Name: The assessment allows students to achieve all requirements of the standard for all grades School: Instructions are consistent with explanatory notes/range statements in the standard Date: Assessment schedule is consistent with the standard and clarifications documents - 310 Judgement/sufficiency statements clearly describe performance levels for each grade, e.g. quality & length Evidence statements allow for a range of acceptable answers from students with specific examples for each grade (A/M/E) 1 VERIFICA OITA N OF TEACHER JUDGE MENTS ly selected ts are consistent with the standars should be verified by a subject Α. The verificat ion was cor mpleted by the following su oject spe cialist wi th standard-specific knowledge Na ame: I Date: Po osition or S School: Evidence of verification is available overleaf, attach ned or at location (specify): Sufficient pie eces of worl k have been verified from a ll teache rs reporti ng results to assure consistency ac cross classes (where ap plicable).
+MONITORING OF THE INTERNAL MODERATION PROCESS I have sighte ed evidence that all quality assurance p rocesse s have b een completed for this standard.
+Name: Siç gnature: Date e: